Substance Use Disorder Outpatient Treatment

 Withdrawal Management Services

-Withdrawal Management is care in a closely monitored and supported residential setting for people who are withdrawing from alcohol or other drugs.
+Withdrawal Management is care provided in either an outpatient or inpatient setting where people who are withdrawing from alcohol or other drugs are supported to ensure safety and reduce unnecessary discomfort.

 Residential Treatment is intensive therapeutic services which include overnight stays in a staffed licensed facility.